ck3mp/uvpyprojectsetup/README.md

 - API calls return non-200s

 ## Known Issues

-1. `uv init` creates `master` branch because it's stuck in 2010.
-Script force-renames to `main`.
-2. Azure DevOps API is slow as molasses.
-Be patient.
-3. GitHub rate limits will kick your ass if you spam requests.
-4. This cannot be ran from inside a Git Repository.
+1. This cannot be ran from inside a Git Repository.
 You will get workspace errors from uv.
+2. Only works with 'main' as the primary branch during setup.
+Other names cannot (yet) be chosen.

 ## Contributing